mmbman/Katagiri/jewel-mirror-awareness.md

 It is distinction in equality.
 Working together.
 Bright just at midnight.

-In the The Merging of Difference and Unity, it says: “The spiritual source shines clearly in the light.”
+In the *The Merging of Difference and Unity*, it says: “The spiritual source shines clearly in the light.”
 “Spiritual source” means the truth.
 When it is at work in everything then the world becomes bright.

 Distinction arises, and you can see table, and people, and microphone.
 But table, and people, and microphone are in the spiritual source.
 So there is nothing but the spiritual source.
 Working together.

 On the other hand, it doesn’t appear at dawn.
 The truth does not appear in front of you, visible to your naked eye.
 But it’s there.

 Equality can be seen in distinction; distinction flows into equality, into the source.
-In the Merging of Difference and Unity, it says: “The branching streams flow in the darkness.”
+In *The Merging of Difference and Unity*, it says: “The branching streams flow in the darkness.”

 All distinctions, all phenomena, flow into the darkness of truth and equality.
 And equality flows into the world of distinction and phenomena.
 So phenomena are phenomena, but they are something more.